Westpac New Zealand: History

 On 22 July 2014, the firm announced that it would pilot a host card emulation (HCE) mobile payments technology to customers.
 It was the first bank in New Zealand to actively bring HCE mobile payments to market and one of only a handful of banks globally to be using the 'digital wallet' technology.
 After three-month trial, using Carta Worldwide HCE technology, customers could use their Android smartphones as digital wallets.
 Soon after, in August 2014, Westpac NZ announced that it would be releasing the world's first augmented bank app, which added layers of functionality to the digital wallet by enabling users to check account balances, view previous spending behaviours, pay bills and locate their nearest Westpac NZ branch or ATM.

 Operations

 Westpac Migrant Banking

 This unit offers banking facilities to those migrating to New Zealand.
 Bank accounts for migrants can be opened before people arrive in the country, and credit cards and mortgages can be approved before arrival.
 Westpac Migrant Banking has a representative office in London where accounts can be arranged, although the process can be done remotely from any country.

+Alongside its branch and digital-banking network, Westpac has introduced community-banking vans and staffed sites in libraries and shared community facilities.
+These provide non-cash services such as account opening, loan applications and assistance with digital banking.